radarlabs/documentation/docs/tutorials/analyzing-where-key-customer-interactions-occur.md

 #### iOS
 If you're starting from scratch, create a new Xcode project of type Single View App.

-[Install the Radar SDK](/sdk) using CocoaPods or Carthage (recommended) or by [downloading the framework](https://github.com/radarlabs/radar-sdk-ios/releases) and dragging it into your project.
+[Install the iOS SDK](/sdk/ios#install-sdk) using CocoaPods or Carthage (recommended) or by [downloading the framework](https://github.com/radarlabs/radar-sdk-ios/releases) and dragging it into your project.

 Initialize the SDK in your `AppDelegate` class with your publishable API key.